mnot/I-D/gin/draft.md

 --- abstract

 Protocol endpoints often want to adapt their behavior based upon the current properties of the network path, but have limited information available to aid these decisions.
-This document motivates and proposes a protocol that makes this information available.
+This document motivates discussion of protocol work to make this information available.

 --- middle